Lagaress/Technical-Tests/Nova-Talent/documentation/documentation.md

 ### **Nomination-List**

 The endpoint is:
-`/nomination-list/{user}`
+`[GET] /nomination-list/{user}`

 This endpoint is to get a list (JSON) of non-rejected nominations.
 This only can be done by an admin.
+It only works with GET method.

 Parameters:
 * **user**.
 Type of the user who wants to obtain nomination list.
 For a success response, it has to be an admin user.
 Obligatory parameter (string).